yoyowallet/yoflow/README.md

 ## Usage example

-Create new Django app (`example`), add a model with a state field of your choice, and define all possible states as choices. **Do not use `all`** as a value for choices - this is reserved for performing a special action inside flows.
+Create new Django app (`example`), add a model with a state field of your choice, and define all possible states as choices.

 ```python
 # example/models.py